patrickmunk/skinke-tools/README.md

 # skinke-tools
-Simple scientific scripts and tools
+Simple scripts and tools for science and other fun